oliverwigren/jammming/README.md

 - [x] Responsive for different screen sizes
 - [x] Ability to search for songs by artist
 - [ ] Random song lyrics as placeholder in search bar
+- [ ] Show 3 popular tracks as inspiration

 &copy; 2024 Oliver Wigren